 Study Abroad Financial Aid

-> Up to 100% of institutional financial aid, depending on available funds: Semester in Spain Program (Seville) and Oxford Honours Programme.
+> Up to 100% of institutional financial aid, depending on available funds: Semester in Spain Program (Seville).

 > Up to 75% of institutional financial aid, depending on available funds: all international CCCU programs.

 > Up to 50% of institutional financial aid, depending on available funds: other Christian-based cross-cultural programs approved by the International Programs Committee.